The 34 Best Ways to Keep Your Fitness Members Motivated

 24. Never stop asking questions

 Getting to know your clients and developing real relationships is key.
-Ask what they do for a living, what their vacation plans are and anything else you might think to ask.
-If they share something important, make a note of it in their contact log and schedule a reminder for yourself to follow up with them.
+Ask what they do for a living, what their vacation plans are, what their goals are, and anything else you might think to ask.
+You can even ask them what motivates them!
+If they share something important, make a note of it in their contact log in your fitness software and schedule a reminder for yourself to follow up with them.

 You can make your clients feel like they’re part of the studio family with behind the scenes peeks on social media.
 Test how well members know the instructors with fun challenges.
-One of our favorites?
-Posting baby photos of your instructors and offering a prize to the first person who is able to guess who is who.
+One of our favourites?
+Posting baby photos of your instructors and trainers and offering a prize to the first person who is able to guess who is who.

 26. Give back to the community with a charity challenge

 Offer incentives to come to class while helping the community at the same time.
-Our favorite ideas include: giving a set amount of money to a worthy cause for each person who checks into class, offering a retail discount for each canned good that clients bring with them to class or even making a donation for every five reviews that clients post on Google or Yelp.
-Make sure you promote on social media and have instructors spread the word.
+Our favourite ideas include giving a set amount of money to a worthy cause for each person who checks into class, offering a retail discount for each canned good that clients bring with them to class, or even making a donation for every five reviews that clients post on Google or Yelp.
+Make sure you promote on social media and have your instructors and personal trainers spread the word.

 27. Mail handwritten notes

 A personal touch goes a long way!
-You don’t need to have a special promotion going on you can write quick notes about how much you appreciate their presence at the studio and how much hard work they’re putting in!
-They’ll love that you took the time to think of them!
+You don’t need to have a special promotion going on.
+You, your instructors, or your personal trainers can write quick notes about how much you appreciate their presence at the studio and how much hard work they’re putting in!
+They’ll love that you took the time to think of them, and a little positive reinforcement goes a long way.

 28. Offer master classes/workshops